mboyarinova/polarization-vis/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally (in the project directory) using npm:

 ```
 npm install